TimelyPick/HtmlSpeed/README.md

 	When you run more than one HtmlSpeed server, and you decide to change any configuration-file, you should do so in all HtmlSpeed server machines.

+### license.dat

+	This configuration file contains the license controling which domains/sub-domains are allowed to be service by HtmlSpeed.
+You can't modify this file.
+When you need to change/extend the license, you will have to generate another file.
+The license mecahnism has been developed for protecting HtmlSpeed software from beeing used to accelarate unauthorized domains.

+	When your domain www.yyy.com is services by HtmlSpeed servers, and web-pages in that domain use images, java-scripts, etc' from domain www.zzz.com, then you don't need license for domain www.zzz.com.
+License for www.zzz.com is only required when domain www.zzz.com is serviced by HtmlSpeed servers.

+	When the issued license specifies "others" as a licensed domain in the list of authorized domains then http-requests directed to unlicensed domains are routed (but not optimized) using the routing- info for domain "others" in hostinfo.txt (see bellow).

 ### hostinfo.txt

 	This configuration file contains exactly a single logical line (that can be splitted into several lines).